VersusCenter

 It's a tie

-Both fruits offer distinct nutritional and practical benefits; the choice depends on specific dietary goals, storage needs, and intended use.
+Both fruits offer distinct nutritional and practical advantages depending on dietary needs and usage context.

 Apple